Sunday 08/10/2014, 8:30 am - 11:30 am

-A small ball of smooth finish, #2 or 3 (sport or DK) weight yarn (wool or wool blend preferred, not acrylic or cotton please); appropriate knitting needles (straight or circular); a medium-sized tube of size 6 glass seed beads that can be strung on the yarn you bring (at least 200-250 beads); big eye beading needle.
+A small ball of smooth finish, #2 or 3 (sport or DK—nothing heavier please) weight yarn (wool or wool blend preferred, not acrylic or cotton please); appropriate knitting needles (straight or circular); a medium-sized tube of size 6 glass seed beads that can be strung on the yarn you bring (at least 200-250 beads—please check that the beads will fit on your yarn BEFORE class); big eye beading needle.
 Teacher will have beading needles for purchase ($2 each) if needed.
 If you have a size #10 or #11 steel crochet hook, please bring one.
 If not, Betsy will have hooks to loan for class use.

 Sharp scissors, notebook, pen or pencil with an eraser, stitch markers, blunt tapestry needles (large and small), flexible tape measure, small calculator, and needles & crochet hooks of various sizes.